annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 Java includes language constructs like `volatile` and `synchronized`, which are intended to help the programmer describe a program's concurrency requirements to the compiler.
 However, you have to make sure you are using them correctly and it's very easy to incorrectly synchronise your program so it is not threadsafe.

-### Every Java object has an intrinsic lock
+### Intrinsic locks

+Every Java object has an intrinsic lock.
 However, there are problems with the intrinsic locks.
 For example, you can't interrupt a thread that is blocked trying to acquire a lock – the only way to do this is to kill the JVM.
 So Java introduced other locking techniques, for example `ReentrantLock` which allows interruptible locks and timeouts.
 Though this is still not a perfect solution; for example it can lead to `livelock` where all the threads time out at the same time and become deadlocked again.

 The book then talks through some other locking mechanisms, for example hand-over-hand locking (where you lock a small portion, e.g. of a linked list), fairness parameter on `ReentrantLock` (the lock obeys the order of the lock request) and `Condition` variables (allow you to wait on the thing you need.
 The thread acquires the lock and checks to see if the thing is ready.
 If it's not, it releases the lock and waits again).